theolivenbaum/resin/README.md

 by using vector addition/subtraction and then navigating the index graph by evaluating the cos angle between the query and the clusters.
 Then end-result of the scan is a cluster ID that also corresponds to a postings list ID.

-## Topical model

-A graph of documents represented as vectors or "bags-of-topics", in a space as wide as there are topics in the lexicon.

-Natural language queries are parsed into bags-of-characters, then into bags-of-words, then mapped to a bags-of-topics space.

 ## Natural and scoped querying